 Everyone’s home must have a solution for food waste disposal.
 While some are more convenient, others are more eco-friendly.
-Read on to learn about the several types of food disposal methods to see which will work best for you and discover tips that makes them quick and easy to follow.
+Read on to learn about the several types of food disposal methods to see which will work best for you and discover tips that make them quick and easy to follow.

 1. Trash Bin